sauccjy/GPU-H2H/README.md

 'ChangeToGlobalHeight' represents the layer switch to CPU-Global Contraction;

+'threadNum' represents max thread number on CPU;

+'partitionMethod' represents partitioning way (only read files in ./Partition/'GraphName'/):
+1) if == 1, use XYCoord partitioning;
+2) if == 2, use HC2L-like Partitioning;
+3) if == 3, use METIS;
+4) if == 4, use SCOTCH;
+   *Notice: there is no partition code in this link.
+Please copy the partitioning results to ./Partition/'GraphName'/;

-'useGPUContract' is a bool type, if useGPUContract == 0, then contract on CPU, and == 1 on GPU;
+'useGPUContract' is a bool type, if useGPUContract == 0, then contract on CPU, and == 1 on GPU-hybrid;

+'parallelFine' is a int type,
+1) if == 0, construct labels Sequentially;
+2) if == 1, PF method;
+3) if == 2, LL method;

 'useGPUConstruct' is a bool type too, if useGPUConstruct == 0, then construct on CPU, and == 1 on GPU;

-'isQuery' == 0 means not query, and == 1 will run queries from 10K to 1.5M with step = 1K;

 For example,
 ```
-./G2H 13 4 1 1 1 0
+./G2H 13 4 1 20 1 1 2 1
 ```
-will contract 4 - 1 layers on GPU but rest on CPU,  and construct labels on GPU, and not query.
+will contract 4 - 1 layers on GPU but rest on CPU,  and construct labels on GPU with LL frontier method.

-After the end of construction, construct information will be recorded at './ConstructInfo/13/GPU-GPU.csv'.
+After the end of construction, construct information will be recorded at './ConstructInfo/GraphName/'.
-If answered query, query time will be recorded at './QueryResult/13/xxx.csv'.
+If answered query, query time will be recorded at './QueryResult/graphName/'.

 ## Difference between L3-Label and L4-Label